 For BIPOC seeking a photographer and for photographers in general, I hope this was educational and helpful.
 As photographers, it is our job to show our subjects realistically and in their best light.
 Everyone deserves to look and feel their best.
 Let’s create images that do exactly that.

-I also did an interview with Latesha Lynch of Atelier (Instagram Here) talking about many of these topics.
+I also did an interview with Latesha Lynch of Her Marketing Coach (Instagram Here) talking about many of these topics.
 A repeat client, Latesha was generous enough to talk about her experiences finding a photographer, her views on BIPOC friendly vendors, and the things she did to help find the right photographer for her.